logicalclocks/hops-docs/docs/user_guide/hopsworks/tensorflow.rst

 Working with TensorFlow in Jupyter
 ----------------------------------

-HopsWorks currently support *three* different modes for running TensorFlow, that are meant for different purposes and use-cases:
+HopsWorks currently support *three* different modes for training TensorFlow models, that are meant for different purposes and use-cases:

 1. Parallel TensorFlow experiments
 2. Distributed TensorFlow with TensorFlowOnSpark